estebanmndz/azure-backup-blob/README.md

 This project demonstrates:

-* Implementation of backup strategies in Azure
+* Data transfer automation to Azure
-* Understanding of **disaster recovery concepts**
+* Use of AzCopy in real-world scenarios
-* Automation of cloud operations
+* Safe scripting practices (validation, logging, DryRun)
-* Real-world cloud engineering practices
+* Hybrid cloud operational mindset

 ---